alekLukanen/Javelin/README.md

 # Javelin

-Javelin is a LSM-tree based embedded key-value store written in Rust.
+Javelin is a LSM-tree based embedded key-value storage engine.